 1) Access the micro-moments knowledge center and locate the data relevant to your industry.
 A number of sectors now have their own collection, which correlates case studies, consumer behavior research, infographics, and articles.

 2) Study your own data and analytics to see how your consumers find you, what devices they are using for search, and the type of device driving conversions.
 With some number crunching (coupled with data from the Think With Google micro-moments research papers if needed), you should be able to determine patterns of behavior.
 Is there a high percentage of intent-rich purchases from mobile?
-Are conversions from desktop as frequent as orders from mobile devices?
+Are conversions from a desktop as frequent as orders from mobile devices?

 3) Armed with an understanding of where mobile fits into your consumer’s decision-making processes, you now need to formulate a strategy to be there in the micro-moments that matter.
 This means ensuring you are taking all measures necessary to show up in mobile search.